Things You Have Around Your Home That Could be Worth A Lot of Money

 You hung onto your grandpa’s pedal car for nostalgic reasons, but depending on the age and condition, it could be a goldmine.
 Even with a little rust on it, a 1930 Lincoln pedal car is worth about $1,000, Germer says.
 These are the most valuable finds in Antiques Roadshow history.
 See why pedal cars are one of our favorite retro toys.

 Germer says his nephew calls these “antique mechanical keyboards.”
 He adds that anything with gears, push buttons, and tubes are especially fascinating to the younger generation who have grown up in a wireless world.
 “Old typewriters need to be in working condition and will sell for $20 to $100; fully restored, in the low hundreds,” says Germer.
-Find out why the typewriter may not be a thing of the past.

 You might want to check under the tarps or in the rafters of your garage—there could be some dusty gems.
 “Hood ornaments, car vases, and hubcaps are the most collected for themselves because of decorative value.
 Headlamps and other body parts are often repurposed for the industrial design look,” notes Germer.
 A hood ornament in decent condition, for example, can draw $20, but if you discover a rare one, it could collect a tidy sum of up $2,500.
 Even if you’re not a car person, you might be surprised at the 100 super simple car repairs you don’t need to go to the shop to fix.